-S. L. Feemster’s ConFront(ed) is an evocative and multi-layered digital performance collaboration between Aura CuriAtlas and S. L. Feemster.
-Framed by a trip-hop soundscape from Feemster and producer E.J. “dxmingo” Markland, we reimagine physical theatre storytelling with nine performers expressing their personal experiences in a digital theatre landscape.
+S. L. Feemster’s ConFront(ed) is an evocative and multi-layered digital performance collaboration between Aura CuriAtlas Physical Theatre and S. L. Feemster.
+Framed by a trip-hop soundscape from Feemster and producer E.J. “dxmingo” Markland, we reimagine physical theatre storytelling with nine performers conveying their experiences through a digital theatre landscape.

 S. L. Feemster (conceptual storyteller, co-director, performer) is a NYC based performer, singer, and published poet.
 Feemster has enjoyed a career as an actor, physical theatre artist, and teaching artist, appearing regionally, Off-Broadway, and on film.
 Feemster's debut collection of stories, soundtracks and scripts, titled Up.W(o/a)rds, was published in 2018 and is available for purchase.
 Selections from Up.W(o/a)rds provide the soundtrack to the new film LENS-MUSE, a collaboration with filmmaker Adam Holoubek.
 Feemster is also the singer/songwriter for the new alternative soul band JYL, who will be releasing their debut EP later this year.
 Up.W(o/a)rds by S. L. Feemster